Diomedes: Hero cult of Diomedes

-Hero cults became much more commonplace from the beginning of the 8th century onwards, and they were widespread throughout several Greek cities in the Mediterranean by the last quarter of the century.
-Diomedes’ cults were situated predominantly in Cyprus, Metapontum, and other cities on the coast of the Adriatic sea (The archaeological evidence for the hero cult of Diomedes comes mostly from this area).
+Hero cults became much more commonplace from the beginning of the 8th century BCE onwards, and they were widespread throughout several Greek cities in the Mediterranean by the last quarter of the century.
+Diomedes' cults were situated predominantly in Cyprus, Metapontum, and other cities on the coast of the Adriatic Sea (the archaeological evidence for the hero cult of Diomedes comes mostly from this area).
 There are also vestiges of this cult in areas like Cyprus and some mainland Greek cities, given the inscriptions on votive offerings found in temples and tombs, but the popularity is most evident along the Eastern coast of Italy.
 This cult reached so far East in the Mediterranean due to the Achaean migration during the 8th century.
 The most distinct votive offerings to the hero were actually found within the island of Palagruža on the Adriatic.

 Strabo claims that the votive offerings in the Daunian temple of Athena at Luceria contained votive offerings specifically addressing Diomedes.

 Diomedes was worshipped as a hero not only in Greece, but on the coast of the Adriatic, as at Thurii and Metapontum.
 At Argos, his native place, during the festival of Athena, his shield was carried through the streets as a relic, together with the Palladium, and his statue was washed in the river Inachus.

 There were two islands named after the hero, Islands of Diomedes, believed to be in the Palagruža archipelago on the Adriatic.
 Strabo mentions that one was uninhabited.
 A passage in Aelian's On Animals explains the significance of this island and the mysterious birds which inhabit it.
 Strabo reflects on the peculiarities of this island, including the history tied to Diomedes' excursions and the regions and peoples among which he had the most influence.
 He writes that Diomedes himself had sovereignty over the areas around the Adriatic, citing the islands of Diomedes as proof of this, as well as the various tribes of people who worshiped him even in contemporary times, including the Heneti and the Dauni.
 The Heneti sacrificed a white horse to Diomedes in special groves where wild animals grew tame.

 This cult was not widespread; cults like those of Herakles and Theseus had a much more prominent function in the Greek world due to the benefits which they granted their followers and the popular mythological traditions of these figures.